SAN DIEGO TEAM

 Staff

-Greg is the Advancement Associate at our San Diego, California location.
+Greg is the Marketing and Communication Specialist at our San Diego, California location.
 There he manages our volunteers and fundraises for Paws for Purple Hearts.
 He has been a staff member since July 2022 after graduating from the University of Kansas.
 To invite Paws For Purple Hearts San Diego to your event or to make a donation to the Southwest Region, contact Greg at [email protected].

 Connect with us